Everything you need to know about the Philadelphia Marathon Weekend 2022

-The Philadelphia Marathon Weekend is slated for this November, but registration closes on on April 14.
+The Philadelphia Marathon Weekend is slated for this November, but registration is already open.

 This year’s goal is to fundraise $500,000 for the American Association for Cancer Research (AACR).